-The date/time of first dose of study treatment in the combination arm is the earliest date/time of the first non-zero dose date/time for each of the study drugs.
+The date/time of first dose of study treatment is the earliest date/time of the first non-zero dose date/time for the study drugs in the combination.

-The date/time of last dose of study treatment in the combination arm is the latest date/time of the last non-zero dose date/time for each of the study drugs.
+The date/time of last dose of study treatment is the latest date/time of the last non-zero dose date/time for the study drugs in the combination.